 The unique look and features of fat bikes simply make riding them fun.
-Getting a fat bike is simply a way to ride local trails, while getting a different perspective.
+Getting a fat bike is simply a way to ride local trails while getting a different perspective.

 On the other hand, fat bikes are a good excuse to socialize.
 Some experienced bike owners need something to slow them down in order for their friends and dear ones to keep up with them.

-While this might seem a bit exclusivist, it is also a good chance for fat bike owners to show off with their biking skills and have lots of fun at the same time.
+While this might seem a bit exclusivist, it is also a good chance for fat bike owners to show off their biking skills and have lots of fun at the same time.
 And if you don’t own one, who says you can’t borrow or rent it just for the competition?
-Such events are a good excuse for sports addicts to buy a fat bike, but don’t have snow or sand nearby.
+Such events are a good excuse for sports addicts to buy a fat bike but don’t have snow or sand nearby.

-Comparing products: MTBs, cruisers and Fat tire bikes
+Comparing Products: MTBs, Cruisers, and Fat Tire Bikes

 Casual bikers often don’t know what to choose when it comes to buying a recreational ride.
-Should they go for a fat tire bike, cruiser or a sports bike?
+Should they go for a fat tire bike, cruiser, or sports bike?
 In terms of durability, it seems that both beach cruisers and fat tire bikes are basically indestructible.
 Cruiser bikes also come equipped with wide tires.

 Both fat tire bikes and cruisers are often one-speed bikes meaning they don’t require complicated maintenance.
-Still, being very heavy also makes them slow and maneuvering them is highly soliciting.
+Still, being very heavy also makes them slow, and maneuvering them is highly soliciting.
 But that is not very important to casual riders; as such bikes are only ridden for pure enjoyment.

 Handling fat bikes seems to be smooth as well, but maybe not as easy as handling a sport bike is.
 Sport bikes are equipped with a shorter wheelbase and are built of lighter materials.
-Because they come with smaller wheelbase, the turning radius is smaller.
+Because they come with a smaller wheelbase, the turning radius is smaller.

 And the less it weighs, the better the control is while leaning or counter-steering.
-Sport bikes are suitable to those with little upper body strength, meaning that a fat bike will provide a better workout in this sense.
+Sport bikes are suitable for those with little upper body strength, meaning that a fat bike will provide a better workout in this sense.

 I asked people owning a fat tire bike and I wasn’t surprised to hear that some considered it to be the best ride they ever had, especially when the tires were inflated at lower pressure values.

-Some believe that since two-wheeled motorized vehicles imply lots of maintenance fat tire bikes are the future.
+Some believe that since two-wheeled motorized vehicles imply lots of maintenance fat-tire bikes are the future.
 However, even if their features are basic, it seems that not all fat bikes are not exactly affordable.
 Still, the basic versions are available at decent prices.

 Some bike owners converted to fat tire bikes completely.
 Those people used to own full-suspension bikes and sold them in order to purchase a fat bike.
 Why you may ask?
 The reason could be to keep up with friends or dear ones.

-Others mention they relived their childhood, when riding a bike was just for fun.
+Others mention they relived their childhood when riding a bike was just for fun.
 Most fat tire bike owners admitted they enjoyed their ride because it made traveling on gravel paths possible and more fun.